Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Conclusion

 \section{Conclusion}

-We develop a novel IRL framework for the estimation of a cost functional, in IRL problems with multiple solutions, through a modification to the HSO.
-This modification, while simple, requires an exhaustive and rigorous proof to demonstrate convergence to an equivalent solution when multiple solutions are present.
-As mentioned previously, most offline IRL methods have disadvantages of being computationally complex and requiring large amounts of data.
-These issues are resolved though the HSO formulation to work in an online setting.
-Future work will involve a deeper theoretical analysis and experimental validation of the developed methods in real world problems such as the pilot modelling problem.
+In this paper, a novel framework for the estimation of a cost functional is developed for IRL problems with multiple solutions.
+The developed technique is a modification of the HSO in \cite{SCC.Self.Coleman.ea2021a}.
+This modification, while simple, requires a novel analysis approach.
+The analysis reveals new data-informativity conditions required for convergence of the update laws to an equivalent solution when multiple solutions are present.
+It is further shown that the RHSO is a proper extension of the HSO, in the sense that it converges to the true cost functional of the expert when the IRL problem has a unique solution.

+Simulations demonstrate that the developed adaptive update laws are able to converge to equivalent solutions in IRL problems where offline ridge-regression fails to generate useful solutions.
+While theoretical analysis of the case with sensor noise is a part of future research, the Monte-Carlo simulations demonstrate that in the presence of measurement noise, the RHSO can be implemented using a Kalman gain instead of a Luenberger-like gain for improved performance.
+Future research will include applications of the developed method to real-world problems such as learning the cost function of pilots flying unmanned air vehicles using input-output measurements.